mackerelio/mackerel-agent-plugins/mackerel-plugin-aws-s3-requests/README.md

 ## List of Metrics

-You can customize graph labels and metric names by command line parameters `--metric-label-prefix` and `--metric-key-prefix`.
+You can customize graph labels and metric names by command line parameters `-metric-label-prefix` and `-metric-key-prefix`.

 | Graph Label | Metric Label | Metric (Full) Name | CloudWatch Name | CloudWatch Stastics |
 |-----------------------------------|--------------|----------------------------------------------------------------|---------------------|:-------------------:|